Gregory Mcdonald

-Gregory Mcdonald (February 15, 1937 – September 7, 2008) was an American writer best known for his mystery adventures featuring investigative reporter Irwin Maurice "Fletch" Fletcher.
+Gregory Burke Christopher Mcdonald (February 15, 1937 – September 7, 2008) was an American novelist best known for his mystery adventures featuring investigative reporter Irwin Maurice "Fletch" Fletcher.

 Two of the Fletch books earned Edgar Awards from the Mystery Writers of America: Fletch was named Best First Novel in 1975, and Confess, Fletch won for Best Paperback Original in 1977.
 This is the only time a novel and its sequel won back-to-back Edgars.
-Mcdonald would go on to write seven more novels in the Fletch series, as well as spinoffs and other standalone novels.
-The original book became a 1985 movie of the same name starring Chevy Chase.
+Mcdonald went on to write seven more novels in the Fletch series, as well as spinoffs and other standalone novels.
+The Fletch character would appear in three feature films, two starring Chevy Chase released in 1985 and 1989, and one starring Jon Hamm released in 2022.

 Early life

-Gregory Burke Christopher Mcdonald was born in Shrewsbury, Massachusetts.
+Mcdonald was born in Shrewsbury, Massachusetts.
 His father was a CBS Radio News newsman.
-Mcdonald ran a yacht troubleshooting business while at Harvard University.
 In 1958, Mcdonald got a bachelor's degree from Harvard University.
+Mcdonald had a sister.

 Career

-After graduating, Mcdonald became a marine underwriter.
-While working as a high school teacher, he wrote and published his first novel, Running Scared (1964), a dramatic story of a college student's suicide.
-His credential as a published novelist helped him get a job as a journalist for seven years at the Boston Globe in the late 1960s.
+Mcdonald ran a yacht troubleshooting business while attending Harvard.
+After graduating, he became a marine underwriter.

+Later, while working as a high school teacher, he wrote and published his first novel, Running Scared (1964), a dramatic story of a college student's suicide.
+Being a published novelist helped him land a job as a journalist, which he was for seven years at the Boston Globe in the late 1960s.

-His first mystery novel, Fletch, published in 1974, introduced the titular character, an ex-Marine who becomes a wisecracking, womanizing California-based investigative reporter adept at undercover work.
+His first mystery novel, Fletch, published in 1974, introduced Irwin Maurice "Fletch" Fletcher, an ex-Marine who becomes a wisecracking, womanizing California-based investigative reporter adept at undercover work.
 In the second Fletch novel, Confess, Fletch (1976), Mcdonald introduced his second signature protagonist, Inspector Francis Xavier Flynn, a brilliant but eccentric Boston Police homicide detective, who would go on to appear in four of his own spin-off novels.
 The Fletch series also spawned the Son of Fletch series, in which Mcdonald introduced the character of Jack Faoni, the illegitimate son of Irwin Maurice Fletcher.
 In addition, Mcdonald wrote two mysteries set in Tennessee in the Skylar series and a number of non-series (and non-mystery) novels.

 Most of Mcdonald's mysteries mixed doses of humor and satire alongside the adventure and whodunit plots.
-Three of the later Fletch novels, Fletch and the Widow Bradley, Fletch Won and Fletch Too were prequels set in a period in which Fletch was still a struggling young journalist, rather than the wealthy adventurer/troubleshooter he became after the events of Fletch.
+Three of the later Fletch novels, Fletch and the Widow Bradley, Fletch Won and Fletch Too were prequels set in a period in which Fletch was still a struggling young journalist, before the events of McDonald's initial Fletch novel's plot.